 INTERVIEW AND LIVE PICS BY MARKO SYRJÄLÄ

 Ronald “Ronnie” Romero is a Chilean singer, songwriter, and musician, best known as the current lead singer of the legendary Rainbow and his own band, Lords of Black.
-It’s a fact that although Ronnie had already been business for a while, not too many knew his name until late 2015 when Ritchie Blackmore surprisingly announced his return in rock scene with a renewed line-up of Rainbow including Romero as a vocalist.
-Since its “rebirth”, the band has annually played a handful of shows across Europe and this year made no exception.
+It’s a fact that although Ronnie had already been in business for a while, not too many knew his name until late 2015 when Ritchie Blackmore surprisingly announced his return to the rock scene with a renewed line-up of Rainbow, including Romero as a vocalist.
+Since its “rebirth,” the band has annually played a handful of shows across Europe and this year made no exception.
 This time the tour finally reached also Finland.
-In the eve of Rainbow’s sold out concert in Helsinki, I had a pleasure to sit down with Ronnie and discuss his past, present, and future with Rainbow, Lords of Black and some other interesting things as well.
+On the eve of Rainbow’s sold-out concert in Helsinki, I had the pleasure of sitting down with Ronnie and discussing his past, present, and future with Rainbow, Lords of Black, and some other interesting things as well.
 Read on!

 RAINBOW ON STAGE AGAIN

 This is the third year in a row when Rainbow plays a short series of shows in Europe.
-How have the things developed since the very beginning, is anything different now compared to the very first tour which you did with the band in 2016?
+How have things developed since the very beginning?
+Is anything different now compared to the very first tour which you did with the band in 2016?

 Ronnie Romero: What’s the difference for me?
 Apparently, it’s completely different when you play with a new line up for the first time.
 We did the shows just after a couple of weeks of rehearsal.
 The last year was much better because we already knew each other and we had already played three or four shows together.
-So apparently, the dynamics of the band is grown, and the way how we can play together live is wholly different.
+Apparently, the dynamics of the band are grown, and how we can play together live is wholly different.
 Last year was pretty beautiful for us.
-The shows in the UK were, and the band was great, but now we sound even better.
+The UK shows were, and the band was great, but now we sound even better.

 In 2016 Rainbow did only three shows.
-After finishing those dates, did anybody know, if there was going to be more performances in the future or was an open question?
+After finishing those dates, did anybody know if there would be more performances in the future, or was it an open question?